Pensions

 If you die in service, there are annual pensions payable for a qualifying partner and children.
 These pensions are payable for life and are in addition to the one-off death grant.

-If you wish, you can tell us about anyone that may be entitled to your survivor’s pension using My Pension Online, but you don’t have to.
+You can tell us about anyone that may be entitled to your survivor’s pension using My Pension Online, but you don’t have to.

 • a married partner